-Caution: If a removable-media SCSI device is controlled by the host adapter BIOS as a fixed disk, do not remove the media while the system is running; otherwise you may lose the data!
+Caution: If a removable-media SCSI device is controlled by the host adapter BIOS, wait until the drive is powered OFF to remove the media; otherwise you may lose data!
 If you need to be able to remove the media while the drive is on, install a removable-media device driver and set this option to Disabled.